morristech/prototype-multi-regexp/README.md

 @extractEndpoint() $1(%hostname):$2(%num)

 # Extraction
-extract HostDefinition {
+// to extra 3 values (srcHost, srcPort, stats): extract HostDefinition {
   template @extractEndpoint($srcHost,$srcPort) $status(%status)
+}
+// or, if you only wanted to extract "status": extract JustStatus {
+  template @endpoint $status(%status)
+}
 ```

 which shows both a simple template (no parameters), `@endpoint`, and parametric variant `@extractEndpoint`.